Pascal Borel

 Pascal Borel (born 26 September 1978) is a German football coach and former player who played as a goalkeeper.
 In 1999, Borel earned two caps for Germany at the U21 level.

 Playing career

 Borel was born in Karlsruhe.
-He played between 1998 and 2005 with Werder Bremen, and before that with SV Waldhof Mannheim and FC Germania Friedrichstal.
+He played for FC Germania Friedrichstal and Waldhof Mannheim before joining Werder Bremen in 1998 where he stayed until 2005.
+During his time at Werder Bremen he and goalkeeping rival Jakub Wierzchowski were labelled the "weakest goalkeepers in the Bundesliga" by Süddeutsche Zeitung journalist Ralf Wiegand.

-In season 2007–08, he was part of Budapest Honvéd FC, where he made eight appearances playing in the Hungarian League.
+In season 2007–08, he was part of Budapest Honvéd, where he made eight appearances playing in the Hungarian League.

 In March 2009, Borel signed with Chernomorets Burgas until the end of the season.
 On 4 April 2009, he made his competitive debut for the team in a match against Lokomotiv Sofia.
 Borel quickly became part of the main team and on 28 May 2009 he received a new contract with the club until the end of 2010–11 season.
 He left the club on 10 June 2011 after his contract expired.
 Borel ended his career at RB Leipzig.